 Monitoring must be conducted when the pollutant is most likely to be present.
-If there is a temporal or seasonal component to a beneficial use of the water body, monitoring must also be conducted when beneficial use impacts could occur.
+If there is an intermittent beneficial use of the water body, monitoring must also be conducted when intermittent beneficial use impacts could occur.
 The frequency of data collection must be sufficient to allow determination of compliance with the relevant numeric water quality objective(s) or water quality guideline triggers.

-The major pollutants of concern within the Coachella Valley from Irrigated Agricultural Lands discharges include nutrients, pesticides, salts, and sediments.
+The major pollutants of concern within the Imperial Valley from Irrigated Agricultural Lands discharges include nutrients, pesticides, salts, and sediments.
 Water quality monitoring shall be used to assess the wastes discharged from Irrigated Agricultural Lands to state waters and to evaluate the effectiveness of management practices implementation.
-Surface water quality shall be evaluated with the field and laboratory parameters and frequency listed in Table B-2.
+Surface water quality shall be evaluated with the field and laboratory parameters and frequency listed in Table B-1.

-As specified in Section V, the CVIL Coalition shall submit an updated Surface Water Monitoring Program Plan that, among other things, evaluates and updates as necessary the list of monitoring constituents and frequencies.
+As specified in Section V, the IID-ICFB Coalition shall submit an updated Surface Water Monitoring Program Plan that, among other things, evaluates and updates as necessary the list of monitoring constituents and frequencies.
 Until the approval of the plan, this MRP designates the following minimum surface water sampling constituents and frequencies.